6 good tranquilizers for dogs & when to use them

 Please don't always reach for tranquilizers for your pet right away.
 Sometimes it is better to resort to an alternative.

-For example, if your four-legged friend is afraid of Car trips, you can start early to connect him to Get used to car rides.
+Is your dog afraid of Car trips, you can start early to connect him to Get used to car rides.
 If he then has to ride in the car once, the acclimation has a positive effect.

 To make sure your next trip to the vet isn't too stressful, you can start getting your faithful companion used to car rides today.